Coffee and chat hour in the church

 Posted 13th November

-St Peter's Annual Autumn Bazaar in Fleggburgh Village Hall thanks to the forward planning and willing help was its usual success.
+Thanks to forward planning and willing help This was its usual success.
 Success measured in several different ways; as a fund-raiser £800.00 is an excellent result; as a get-together being supported by friends from surrounding villages it was great fun and as a way to spend three jolly hours doing some good in company with other like-minded people what could be better?

 Carols by Candlelight - Clippesby Church - 13th December